rootstrap/blog/content/Simple dynamic settings for Django - Jorge Michelena.md

     settings_value_3 = models.CharField()
 ```

-Personally, I'd recommend to assign a default value to every field to have a default configuration set.
+Personally, I recommend to assign a default value to every field in order to have a default configuration set.
 Now we can register this model in the admin page and modify it from the Django admin page.